pringon/ttt-engine/plans.md

 ### Square

 - State of a square.
-- available values are X, O and Empty.
+- Available values are X, O and Empty.

 ## Board

-- a 3x3 matrix of Squares.
+- A 3x3 matrix of Squares.
-- contains a possible game state.
+- Contains a possible game state.

+## State

+- The current state of the game
+- Available values are Win, Loss, Draw, Unfinished.

 ## Move